- About SGHT

 The sealing industry first targeted the fur seals.
 Fur seals were clubbed or lanced to death and then skinned.
 Skins were washed in salt water and salted before being packed into barrels and shipped to Europe, North America and China.

 Competition between sealers was intense and there was much secrecy around early sealing activities – as a result the full extent of sealing that took place during the early years is unlikely to ever be known.
 In 1800 Captain Fanning from the Aspasia recorded taking 57,000 fur seal skins, probably the largest single haul taken from South Georgia.
-In 1825, James Weddell, then a sealer, estimated that 1,200,000 fur seal pelts had been taken that year.
+In 1825, James Weddell, then a sealer, estimated that 1,200,000 fur seal pelts had been taken from South Georgia in total.
 By the early 1900s Antarctic fur seals had been hunted to virtual extinction and sealing became uneconomical.
 From 1908 to the mid-1960s, British legislation came into force to protect all breeding grounds of the Antarctic fur seal in the South Atlantic Ocean, which enabled fur seal populations to recover.

 As the number of whales around South Georgia declined, attention turned to the southern elephant seals, which were taken for their oil.
 However, this process was only profitable when large numbers of seals could be found.
 This fact helped to ensure a sustained elephant seal population, albeit at lower levels.
 A landing party would set up large cast iron try pots on a suitable beach.
 Seals were slaughtered and stripped of their blubber, which was transported to the ‘try works’ using ‘shallops’ (boats that could carry up to 30 tonnes).
 The blubber was boiled down and the resulting oil stored in casks.
 It was sold for a similar price to whale oil.
 Some try pots remain intact today and can still be seen on South Georgia's beaches.
 Other remains of sealing activities can be seen in the .